 “Taxes” shall include, without limitation, all ad valorem and similar types of property taxes, and gross receipts tax, licenses, fees, municipal franchise taxes, gas utility tax and other charges levied on the privilege of transporting, handling, or delivering gas which is measured by volume, heat content, value or sales price, or transportation fee for the gas or gross or net receipts from providing transportation services but shall exclude, capital stock, income or excess profit taxes, or general franchise taxes imposed on corporations on account of their corporate existence or on their right to do business within the state as a foreign corporation and similar taxes.

-“Transportation Agreement” shall mean that certain Transportation Agreement in the form of Exhibit A hereto.
+“Transportation Agreement” shall mean the two Transportation Agreements in the form of Exhibit B hereto.

-“TUFCO Firm Contracts” shall mean (i) that a certain Gas Purchase and Sales Contract by and between Natural Gas Marketing & Storage Company, now known as HPL Resources Company and TUFCO, dated October 1, 1991, as amended from time to time and (ii) that certain Gas Purchase and Sales Contract by and between Enron Power Services, Inc. (succeeded through merger by ECT) and TUFCO, dated January 1, 1993, as amended from time to time.
+“TUFCO Firm Contracts” shall mean (i) the 1991 TUFCO Firm Contract and (ii) the 1993 TUFCO Firm Contract.

 “Waha Delivery Point” shall mean the interconnection of the PG&E TEXAS Pipeline Facilities located in Pecos County, Texas with TUFCO's NTP 36" pipeline at Valero Meter No. 502171, located near Waha, Pecos County, Texas and such other points of delivery into TUFCO's NTP 36" pipeline as may be mutually agreed.